 A strong vocabulary is essential for learning about new concepts, retrieving information, expressing ideas, and effective communication.
-Creative software tools like Pixie and Wixie support a variety of vocabulary acquisition techniques, giving students a platform to create meaningful relationships with new terms and review and reinforce existing vocabulary knowledge.
+Creative software tools like Wixie and Pixie support a variety of vocabulary acquisition techniques, giving students a platform to create meaningful relationships with new terms and review and reinforce existing vocabulary knowledge.

-The Pixie activities library includes several templates that combine traditional approaches with new twists and learning opportunities.
+The activities library in Wixie and Pixie includes several templates that combine traditional approaches with new twists and learning opportunities.
 Students can activate prior knowledge of a topic, organize knowledge into categories, and apply new knowledge to the Frayer Model vocabulary template.
 This template is based on the graphic organizer designed by Dorothy Frayer and colleagues at the University of Wisconsin designed to help student better understand new words.

 Once students have learned how to utilize the Frayer Model for understanding topics in depth, the model can be used at the beginning of a lesson as a brainstorming activity and/or at the end of a lesson.
 This instructional strategy promotes critical thinking and helps students identify and understand unfamiliar vocabulary.
 Drawing on a student’s prior knowledge helps build connections between new concepts and creates a visual reference by which students learn to compare attributes and examples.